tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTraffic/AddATrafficIntersection/index.md

-Every Traffic Intersection on the scene needs to be added as a Game Object.
+Every `TrafficIntersection` on the scene needs to be added as a GameObject.
-Best practice is to create a parent object `TrafficIntersections` and add all instances of Traffic Intersection as its children.
+Best practice is to create a parent object `TrafficIntersections` and add all instances of `TrafficIntersection` as its children.
 You can do this the same as with [Random Traffic Simulator](../AddARandomTrafficSimulatorScript/).

-## Make sure that TrafficLights have added scripts
-Check all Traffic Lights for correct configuration.

-!!!note
+!!! warning
-    If you want to learn how to add and configure Traffic Lights check out [this tutorial](../../AddANewEnvironment/AddTrafficLights/).
+    Before performing this step, check all `TrafficLights` for correct configuration and make sure that `TrafficLights` have added scripts.
+If you want to learn how to add and configure it check out [this tutorial](../../AddANewEnvironment/AddTrafficLights/).

 ## Add a box collider
 <!-- TODO add guidelines -->
-1. Traffic intersection needs to be marked with a box collider.
+1. `TrafficIntersection` needs to be marked with a box collider.
 First click on the `Add Component` button

     ![Add box collider gif](traffic_intersection_add_box.gif)